-Explanation: Beta (β) represents the probability of making a Type II error (incorrectly retaining the null hypothesis).
+Explanation: Beta ( $\beta$ ) represents the probability of making a Type II error (incorrect retention of the null hypothesis).
 Thus, $1 - \beta$ represents the probability of not making a Type II error (correctly rejecting the null hypothesis), which is the definition of statistical power.